rvdborne/SAML/README.md

 # SAML Authentication Plugin

-Plugin Version 4.0 compatible with Telligent Community 7.x and Up
+Plugin Version 4.0 compatible with Telligent Community 7.x through Telligent Community 9.x

 #### What is the SAML Authentication Plugin